eriter/fluffy-tribble/README.md

 - [x] Autoplay is disabled after all videos have played once

 I wound up tracking this on the fly based on a value that increments as each video plays and gates the replaceWith() logic once it's reached the count of the visible videos available.
-This would be brittle in the face of broad user behavior, but it seems to work satisfactorily for a demo.
+This would be brittle in the face of public user behavior, but it seems to stitch the unplayed videos together with enough continuity for a demo.

 - [x] Videos for autoplay are grabbed from queue's top, played videos are added to the bottom

-Approached as straight up DOM manipulation as the overlay countdown ends.
+Approached as straight up DOM manipulation when the overlay countdown ends.
 Inelegant (a user in the wild might very well skip the countdown), but this is an MVP.

 ![](./wireframes/playlist_next.png)